leon3s/ntex-rest-api-example/readme.md

     └── main.rs
 ```

-We are going to use [ntex](https://ntex.rs) for our http framework.
+We are going to use [ntex](https://ntex.rs) as our HTTP framework.<br/>
-We can install Rust dependencies by running `cargo add`.
+We can install Rust dependencies by running `cargo add`.<br/>
-Note that when using ntex, we have tha ability to choose our `runtime`.
+Note that when using `ntex`, we have the ability to choose our `runtime`.<br/>
-To quickly summurize, the `runtime` will manage your `async|await` patern if you are familliar with `nodejs` runtime it's kinda have the same usage.<br/>
+To quickly summarize, the `runtime` will manage your `async|await` pattern.<br/>
-For this tutorial we are going to use `tokio` as it's seems to me the more popular choice.
+If you are familiar with the `nodejs runtime`, it's kind of similar in usage.

-Let's add ntex as dependencies:
+For this tutorial, we are going to use tokio as it seems to be the more popular choice.
+Let's add ntex as a dependency:

 ```sh
 cargo add ntex --features tokio
 ```

-Then we are going to update our `main.rs` with the following content:
+Then we are going to update our `main.rs` file with the following content:

 ```rust
 use ntex::web;